nautechsystems/nautilus_trader/docs/concepts/instruments.md

 ### Creating Custom Fee Models

 While the built-in fee models cover common scenarios, you might encounter situations requiring specific commission structures.
-Nautilus Trader's flexible architecture allows you to implement custom fee models by inheriting from the base `FeeModel` class.
+NautilusTrader's flexible architecture allows you to implement custom fee models by inheriting from the base `FeeModel` class.

 For example, if you're trading futures on exchanges that charge per-contract commissions (like CME), you can implement a custom fee model.
 When creating custom fee models, we inherit from the `FeeModel` base class, which is implemented